CDRT/mk_docs/docs/ref/bios/settings/thinkstation/memoryconfig.md

 MRC Promote Warnings
 :	Determines if MRC warnings are promoted to system Level.

-	Options:
+	Possible options:

 	1. **Disabled** – Default.
-	2. Enabled.
+	2. Enabled

 Attempt Fast Boot
 :
-	Options:
+	Possible options:

-	1. **Enabled** – Default.
-Portions of memory reference code will be skipped when possible to increase boot speed on warm boots.
+	1. **Enabled** – portions of memory reference code will be skipped when possible to increase boot speed on warm boots.
+Default.
-	2. Disable - Disables this feature.
+	2. Disable – disables this feature.

 Attempt Fast Cold Boot
-:	Options:
+:	Possible options:

-	1. **Enabled** – Default.
-P Portions of memory reference code will be skipped when possible to increase boot speed on cold boots.
+	1. **Enabled** – portions of memory reference code will be skipped when possible to increase boot speed on cold boots.
+Default.
-	2. Disable - Disables this feature.
+	2. Disable – disables this feature.